FluidSynth/fluidsynth/.github/issue_template.md

   etc.
 -->
 ```
-insert code snippets or anything relevant here, or attach it as extra file(s) if it's too much
+insert code snippets, soundfonts or anything relevant here, or attach it as extra file(s) if it's too much
 ```